 Mollie crinkled her brows.
 “She’ll be most distressed to meet you this way, sir.
 She saw you ride past in town and, if I may say, took a fancy to you.
 She wished to be introduced but shied away ‘cause not many gentlemen, said she, are fond of red hair.”

-(The above short story, A Lady for Doctor Chadwick, is copyrighted.
+(The above short story, A Lady for Doctor Chadwick, is written and copyrighted by Michele Wilder.
 Please to do not copy in any way without the express permission of the author.)

 Short Story #2–Christian Fiction

 “The Visit” is a fictional short story I wrote for a contest.
 It is based on Psalm 34:1-6.